Jaimeloeuf/simpler-fetch/README.md

 ## Using the library
 `oof` stands for Object Oriented Fetch.
 This object oriented approach gives users a familiar chainable interface to build their API calls.
+Users create a new instance of the `oof` class for every API call and use the chainable methods to configure the API options to pass to `fetch` before making the fetch call.

 The `oof` class is the only exported value from the simpler-fetch module using a named export ([see here to understand why a named export is used despite this being the sole export](https://listed.to/@JJ/37419/named-exports-are-better-than-default-ones-mostly)).